bigboss821/Wikipedia-Rat/README.md

 ## Why Wikipedia Rat is Different

-- **HVNC (Hidden Virtual Network Computing):** Unlike other tools that charge for HVNC, Wikipedia Rat provides it for free, enhancing your remote access capabilities.
+- **(Hidden Computing):** Unlike other tools that charge for HVNC, Wikipedia Rat provides it for free, enhancing your remote access capabilities.
 - **Live Microphone:** Listen to the surroundings of the remote computer in real-time.
 - **Socks5 Reverse Proxy:** Bypass network restrictions and connect to remote systems effortlessly.
 - **Regular Updates:** Committed to keeping Wikipedia Rat up-to-date to ensure effectiveness and utility.